Two purchase prices to get on the 'rally' of the 'seven magnificent'

-In this analysis of the “seven magnificent” of Wall Street -apple, Microsoft, Amazon, Alphabet (Google), Meta Platforms (Facebook), Nvidia and Tesla- I will establish two key purchase prices to evaluate its potential in the current market cycle.
+In this analysis of Seven magnificent From Wall Street -apple, Microsoft, Amazon, Alphabet (Google), Meta Platforms (Facebook), Nvidia and Tesla- I will establish two key purchase prices to evaluate its potential in the current market cycle.

 The first responds to a consolidative scenario similar to that seen between July and August 2024, whose peak was the strong settlement of August 5.
 The second purchase price would respond to a deeper corrective process, but that would continue to fit within the upward trend initiated in October 2022 by the Nasdaq 100.
 In this scenario, the falls could precisely seek the minimum of August 5, which coincide with a setback of 38.2% of fibonacci of the entire rise from 2022 to the maximum prior to the emergence of Deepsek.